mduffin95/climate/README.md

 Then run `sudo mount -a` to load the new mount.
 Running `df -h` should show the new mount in place.

-Following the approach mentioned [here](https://unix.stackexchange.com/questions/554788/mount-a-tmpfs-folder-on-startup-volatile-with-a-created-subfolder) we create a directory within /var/log that is owned by a non-root user.
-This allows us to write logs without using sudo.